Program Requirements

 Senior Capstone Experience

-During their senior year, Religious Studies majors are required to take REST 4801 Senior Seminar in Religious Studies (3 units), or in years where the Senior Seminar is not offered, another 4000-level course in Religious Studies for 3 units chosen in consultation with the Program director.
+During their senior year, Religious Studies majors are required to take REST 4801 Senior Seminar in Religious Studies (3 units), or, for years in which the Senior Seminar is not offered, another 4000-level course in Religious Studies for 3 units chosen in consultation with the program director.
 Alternatively, students can fulfill the capstone requirement by writing a Senior Honors thesis.

 Elective Courses